A youth ensemble with a difference.

 – Rehearsing under the baton of conductor Sir Mark Elder

 – Presenting a family arts project in three Cambridge museums

 – Performing the world premiere of their own specially commissioned music

 – Collaborating with the Composer Hub in smaller chamber groups

-In 2019-20 Britten Sinfonia Academy have already confirmed dates to work with legendary percussionist and conductor Colin Currie, and Britten Sinfonia’s Leader, critically acclaimed violinist, Thomas Gould.
+In 2019-20 Britten Sinfonia Academy have already confirmed dates to work with legendary percussionist and conductor Colin Currie, and Britten Sinfonia’s Leader, critically acclaimed violinist, Jacqueline Shave.

 The programme costs £350 per year and full and partial bursaries are available.
 If you or someone you know are interested in playing in BSA, please get in touch with us at [email protected] or call us on 01223 558504 to find out about current opportunities.